How To Fix A Warped Record

 …but it can cause further harm to your record, or even break it entirely.

-But, there are just a couple of safe ways to do it.
+But, there are a couple of safe ways to go about it.

 And both of them are relatively gentle and pretty unlikely to cause any further damage.